vikas724/Front_website_design/readme.md

-## Practical Front-End Projects with Pure Javascript, CSS, and HTML
+##  Front-End Projects with Pure Javascript, CSS, and HTML

 A collection of practical, easy to use front-end related projects for enthusiasts and beginners.
 The main purpose is to learn.
 The codes are free and always will be.

-**Notes:**

-- Webpack, gulp or any another bundler has not been used.
-- Third-party libraries were not used.
-- Codes are mostly supported by modern browsers.
-- Projects are only for educational purposes.

 ### Projects